EscanorTargaryen/angular-app-template/README.md

   - Add a new variable into `.env`.
   - Pass it into TransferState in `app.config.server.ts`.
   - Retrieve it from TransferState into `env.service.ts`.
+- Configure your db in `prisma/schema.prisma` and the database link in `.env`.
+- Configure your endpoints in `server/src`.

 ## Serve the app with Docker